 I suspect that what this child has learned is to never tell adults about a mistake.
 The school authorities need to read this article about how children actually process information about weapons.
 We recognize that education methods differ according to age; why do we insist on one-size-fits-all school discipline policies?

 Speaking of imitation and imagination, I ran across this article describing how zero tolerance policies actually can harm children:

 The zero-tolerance measures have emerged in a complex adult world navigating terrorism, bullying, reduced budgets and the emphasis on academics.
 But according to experts in and out of the classroom, the take-home message is children can't use the method they best understand—play—to make sense of the world around them, and to learn the socialization skills that will make them better adults.

-The article cites several interesting studies, including this one from the University of Maine.
-While it is a case study with a small sample, it contains some very interesting findings, starting with the belief "that children’s pretending to act aggressively is not the same as acting aggressively."
+The article cites several interesting studies, including one from the University of Maine.
+Although it was a case study with a small sample, it contains some very interesting findings, starting with the belief "that children’s pretending to act aggressively is not the same as acting aggressively."